TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GeneralInformation/Index.rst

 List of TYPO3 LTS releases:

-*   v8 (8.7 ELTS): No free bugfix/security update.
+*   v9 (9.5 ELTS): No free bugfix/security update.
 Extended long-term support
     can be ordered at https://typo3.com/services/extended-support-elts
-*   v9 (9.5 ELTS): No free bugfix/security update.
+*   v10 (10.4 ELTS): No free bugfix/security update.
 Extended long-term support
     can be ordered at https://typo3.com/services/extended-support-elts
-*   v10 (10.4 ELTS): No free bugfix/security update.
+*   v11 (11.5 ELTS): No free bugfix/security update.
 Extended long-term support
     can be ordered at https://typo3.com/services/extended-support-elts
-*   v11 (11.5 LTS): Versions 11.0 through 11.4 do not receive security
+*   v12 (12.4 LTS): Versions 12.0 through 12.3 do not receive security
     updates any longer
-*   v12 (12.4 LTS): Versions 12.0 through 12.3 do not receive security
+*   v13 (13.4 LTS): Versions 13.0 through 13.3 do not receive security
     updates any longer